ove/ove-docs/docs/APP_DEVELOPMENT.md

     // perform initialization before OVE loads the viewer.
 }
 const onStateLoaded = function () {
-    // called soon after the state is loaded.
+    // called immediately after the state is loaded.
 }
 OVE.Utils.initView(initView, onStateLoaded);
 ```

 `OVE.Utils.initView` accepts a function to perform initialization before OVE initializes the viewer of the app.
 Unlike the controller, the viewer needs to be pre-initialized.
-This is to ensure JavaScript libraries are appropriately initialized before the application state is loaded. `OVE.Utils.initView` also accepts a function that gets called soon after the state is loaded to the viewer.
+This is to ensure JavaScript libraries are appropriately initialized before the application state is loaded. `OVE.Utils.initView` also accepts a function that gets called immediately after the state is loaded to the viewer.

 If there are any further initialization that needs to be done after OVE initializes the viewer of the app, `OVE.Utils.initView` also accepts an optional function as its third parameter: